Topzle Topzle

 With Stan Musial, one of two players to collect at least 500 doubles, 150 triples, and 450 home runs in a career

-One of only four players (with Babe Ruth, Stan Musial, and Ted Williams) to end career with a minimum batting average, 450 home runs, and 1,800 RBI
+One of only four players, with Babe Ruth, Stan Musial, and Ted Williams, to end their career with a minimum batting average, 450 home runs, and 1,800 RBI

 With Albert Pujols, one of two players to hit 40 doubles and 40 home runs in the a season three times